-Tallahassee Workplace Accidents
+Tallahassee Workplace Accident Statistics

 Each year, approximately 275 people die in Florida because of workplace injuries.
 Transportation accidents make up the majority of those incidents.
-Florida also sees a higher overall rate of falls, slips, and trips that result in fatal injury than other areas of the country.
+Florida also sees a higher overall rate of falls, slips, and trips that result in fatal injuries than other areas of the country.

 Fall injuries and motor vehicle injuries serve as the top cause of injuries for most age groups throughout Florida.

-Common Workplace Accidents in Tallahassee
+Common Workplace Accidents a Tallahassee Workers' Compensation Attorney Can Help With

 Workplace accidents may fall into several key categories.